OrangeTux/orangetux.nl/content/post/cars-and-can.md

 ```

 The first command configures the `slcan0` interface with a baudrate of
 1000000.
+This value matches with the baudrate as set in the Arduino code.
+Look
+for a line that reads `Serial.begin(1000000)`.

-The latter comand brings the `slcan0` interface up.
+The latter command brings the `slcan0` interface up.
 Just as you would
 do with a 'normal' network interface.

 Assuming that the shield is connected to the your car's CAN bus you now should